rachfop/cpi/content/key-features.md

 **Explanation**:

 - **Building Blocks**: In a composable system, programs act as building blocks that can be combined and recombined in various ways to create new and innovative functionalities.
-This is akin to using Lego bricks to build complex structures from simple components.
+This is simmilar to using Lego bricks to build complex structures from simple components.
-- **Synergy**: The true power of composability lies in the synergy between programs.
-By leveraging existing programs, developers can create new applications that are greater than the sum of their parts, without needing to reinvent the wheel.
 - **Efficiency**: Composability promotes efficiency by allowing developers to reuse existing code.
 This not only speeds up development but also ensures that the code has been tested and optimized, reducing the likelihood of errors.

 **Example**:
 Imagine a financial application that requires functionalities such as token transfers, lending, and staking.
 Instead of developing these features from scratch, the application can leverage existing programs that handle each functionality, composing them into a seamless user experience.

 ## Extended Privileges